 - 1. Entries are open to all breed that are classified by the Iowa Junior Beef Breeds Association. - 2.
 All Registered and Commercial Heifers MUST be tattooed and numbered with those identified in 4-H Online or on the livestock verification form (FFA).
-Calf hood vaccination tattoo is not acceptable identification. - 3.
-All 4-H registered, and commercial heifers must have a tattoo plus one of the following: 1) Official Iowa 4-H Ear Tag; 2) Calfhood vaccination number. - 3) Registration number (if registered through a breed association).
+Calf hood vaccination tattoo is not acceptable as the official tattoo. - 3.
+All 4-H registered, and commercial heifers must have a tattoo plus one of the following: - 1) Approved Iowa 4-H Ear Tag or an Official USDA 840 tag; 2) Calfhood vaccination number. - 3) Registration number (if registered through a breed association).
 Both tattoo and second form of identification must be entered in 4-H Online by 11:59 PM, May 15th. - 4.
 If 4-H Exhibitors are showing a purebred heifer, the registration paper must be uploaded in 4-HOnline by 11:59 PM, May 15th. - 4.
-All FFA breeding beef must have a tattoo and animal may have a number ear tag. - 5.
-All required paperwork for FFA exhibitors Breeding Beef projects, which will include a copy of purebred heifers registration paper for FFA exhibitors, are due at the Clarke County Extension Office by 3:00 PM, May 15th. - 6.
+All FFA breeding beef must have a tattoo and animal may have a number ear tag. - All required paperwork for FFA exhibitors Breeding Beef projects, which will include a copy of purebred heifers registration paper for FFA exhibitors, are due at the Clarke County Extension Office by 3:00 PM, May 15th. - 6.
 4-H and FFA exhibitors must have breeding beef entered in Fair Entry by 11:59 PM, July 1st. - 7.
 Cow/Calf pairs- The Cow must follow the same identification requirements as all breeding beef.
-The calf will need a number ear tag for its identification. - 8.
+The calf will need an approved 4-H or official USDA 840 tag. - 8.
 Purebred must have date of birth, tattoo, and registration number.
 If any information is missing on the verification form, the animal will show as a commercial heifer. - 9.
 A class for commercial breeding heifers is available for non-registered breeding heifers. - 10.
 Registration papers, calfhood number, ear tag, and tattoos will be checked by superintendents during check-in. - 11.
 Limitation- An exhibitor may enter a maximum of 3 breeding heifers and 2 Cow/Calf pairs. - 12.
 Heifers shown in this division cannot be shown in any market beef class. - 13.
 If more than ten head of heifers are entered in one class, the class will be split at the discretion of the superintendents. - 14.
-All heifers to be eligible shall be born between September 1st, 2022, and December 31st, 2023.
+All heifers to be eligible shall be born between September 1st, 2023, and December 31st, 2024.